-37. Basic capital
+36. Basic capital

-The basic capital of The Mortgage Society of Finland Group is EUR 5 million in accordance with its rules.
-The Board of Directors of The Mortgage Society of Finland decides on the amount, interest rate and repayment and other terms and conditions of additional capital made up of funds raised externally.
+The basic capital of the Mortgage Society of Finland Group is EUR 5 million in accordance with its rules.

+The Board of Directors of the Mortgage Society of Finland decides on the amount, interest rate and repayment and other terms and conditions of additional capital made up of funds raised externally.

-NOTES CONCERNING PARENT COMPANY'S COLLATERAL AND CONTINGENT LIABILITIES
+NOTES CONCERNING PARENT COMPANY'S COLLATERAL AND CONTINGENT LIABILITIES €1,000 unless otherwise indicated.

-38. Collateral pledged and received
+37. Collateral pledged and received